 Tax cases: The Superintendencia de Administración Tributaria-SAT (the Guatemalan tax authority) is attempting to open up Thunderbird de Guatemala, S.A. to a tax audit for 2009 and 2010, which the Group has been challenging.
 On March 20, 2017, Thunderbird de Guatemala was notified of decisions made by the Second Tribunal of Accounts and Controversies, which has decided over a Recusal Appeal, conceded to be in favor of Thunderbird de Guatemala and an Appeal for Reversal related to certain documents that the Tax Authority is requesting for the tax years 2008 and 2009 and the company considered time-barred.
 The Tribunal alleged that the matter as discussed, related to whether the delivery of certain documents, were or were not legally required under a statute of limitations.
-With this decision made, Thunderbird de Guatemala defense is prepared to present its arguments and challenge the main matter of this case in relation to the statute of limitations of the Tax Years 2008 and 2009, beginning with an Administrative Appeal of the decision before the Tax Authority.
+With this decision made, Thunderbird de Guatemala defense is prepared to present its arguments and challenge the main matter of this case in relation to the statute of limitations of the Tax Years 2008 and 2009.
+In November 2019, the third economic court issued a resolution against the arguments of Thunderbird de Guatemala.
+An Administrative Appeal has been filed before the Third Economic Court alleging that the judge omitted some of the arguments and facts presented by Thunderbird de Guatemala.
 A related case involving the 2009 tax year is currently before the Supreme Court, Administrative Section, and 3rd Tribunal.
 This case covers the income tax for the periods between January and December of 2009 for an approximate amount of \$100 thousand.
 The Company continues to defend its position and awaits the Court ruling.